 - Version into force from to

-The asset management company shall draft and implement written internal procedures to ensure compliance with the provisions relating to the prevention of money laundering and terrorist financing.
+The portfolio asset management company shall draft and implement written internal procedures to ensure compliance with the provisions relating to the prevention of money laundering and terrorist financing.
 It shall update them periodically.

 These internal procedures shall focus on: